Format of THEA Math

 - You will be allowed to use a calculator.
 If you are taking the Computer-based test, an online calculator will be provided to you.
 If you are taking the paper-based Quick-test, you will be allowed to bring your own calculator.
 However, only simple calculators are allowed in the test.

-Questions in the THEA Math Test
+Questions in this Test

 - Fundamental Mathematics